maxpatiiuk/code-share/misc/notes/Lit.md

   And with [lit plugins](https://lit.dev/docs/tools/development/#ide-plugins) for VSCode and TypeScript, string templates aren't that bad.
-In summary, this is not that different from Vue's template
+In summary, this is not that different from Vue's template.

+  Though, they don't natively support the spread syntax like JSX does (utils for this exist though)

 - With a large company like Google behind Lit, and using Lit internally, I won't be worried about them disappearing for a few years, or not having basic